bcgov/ppr-deprecated/ppr-api/docs/api_contract/README.md

 ### View Search Results

-This capability is in place to allow users to review their search results.
+This capability is in place to allow users to list their search results.
 Results are returned with financing statements in their state at the time the search was executed.
 All details of the financing statement are returned, so it is the responsibility of the UI to determine how to present them to the end user based on which type of search was executed.

+The `id` of a Search Result only applies as an identifier with the context of an individual search entity.
+The `id` is interchangeable with the "Document Registration Number" of the search result, which is also the same as the event reference identifier.
+This is present in the search result for purposed of selection and deselection.

+**Payment information** for financing statements _must not_ be included in search results.

-**Endpoint:** `GET /searches/{searchId}`
+**Endpoint:** `GET /searches/{searchId}/results`

 **Implementation Status:** Complete, but authorization is not implemented.
+Additionally:
+- `selected` is not yet included on search result objects
-Some improvements may be considered:
+- Some improvements may be considered:
   - Adding URL parameters for paging
   - Adding a URL parameter to filter "unselected" results
   - Adding URL parameters to suppress some details from financing statements
+  - Limit the data returned in the list and implement `GET /searches/{searchId}/results/{id}` for complete details

 **Data Restriction:**
-- Search results must not be available to an end user until payment is complete
+- Search results must not be available to an end user until payment for the search is complete
 - This should only be available to user with permission to view the record.
 For public users, this would be results for a search submitted with the provided account id.
 - Depending on regulations there may be limitations on how long a set of search results

 ### Select and De-select Search Results

+Part of the flow for search is to give the user an opportunity to review some basic details for search results and select the ones they wish to retrieve in complete detail.
+That selection must be persisted for delivery and future reporting.

+This operation provides the capability to change which items are selected in the search results.
+Note that only the `selected` field can be changed on search, all other details are read-only.
+Exact matches must remain selected.
+If on an operation the caller does not provide all the items in the search results, then the items that were not provided should remain unchanged.

+**Endpoint:** `PUT /searches/{searchId}/results`

+**Implementation Status:** Not implemented at all

+**Data Restriction:**
+- This operation must not be permitted until payment for the search is complete
+- This should only be permitted for users with permission to view the record.
+For public users, this would be results for a search submitted with the provided account id.
+- Depending on regulations there may be limitations on how long a user may perform this operation

 ## Preset Parties